Key Management

 25

-import com.trustweave.kms.*
+import org.trustweave.kms.*

-suspend fun issueSignerKey(kms: KeyManagementService): KeyId {
+suspend fun issueSignerKey(kms: KeyManagementService): KeyId? {

-// Type-safe algorithm usage (recommended)
+// Type-safe algorithm usage with Result-based API (recommended)

-val handle = kms.generateKey(
+val result = kms.generateKey(

 algorithm = Algorithm.Ed25519,